bnel1201/mtf-tool/README.md

 However we can compare this to our 10% MTF results which empirically tell us what the *actual* smallest structure we can resolve is, by $\Delta x \approx \frac{1}{MTF_{0.1}} = 77 \mu {m}$.
 This is close to but not exactly our voxel size which gives us our theoretical max resolution.
 Other factors from the system such as focal spot size, geometry misalignment, reconstruction kernel could cause this additional blurring.

 Thus the MTF is a valuable tool to give you real measurements of a system's spatial resolution to compare amongst its theoretical value as well as between systems.
 It can also be used to compare reconstruction kernels or look for specific frequencies other than $MTF_{0.1}$ that are enhanced.

+### More on MTF

+From Kishore:

+Hi Brandon,

+Thanks for looping me in.
+You are right that 1/mm is same as lp/mm.
+The plot you show uses 1/cm or lp/cm unit in the x axis.

+The true smallest resolvable object is identified using the cutoff frequency (i.e. the lp/cm or lp/mm when MTF becomes zero).
+For a 0% MTF = 40 lp/cm, the resolution in um is calculated as 0.5/40 (note it should be 0.5 in the numerator and not 1.0) since the unit is line "pair", so each line in a pair, if resolved, is half of the pair (0.5), which I think you referred to as the blur factor.
+The limiting resolution is therefore 125 um for 0% at 40 lp/cm.
+Trivia- this is actually the resolution of Alpha with the sharpest available kernel.

+There is more to this, but without confusing you any further, please remember this detail - I have often seen the misconception (in uCT world) that the detector pixel size or the recon voxel size is the system's resolution.
+For instance, on Alpha we can get voxels as small 48 um (x-y direction), the detector pixel size is 151 um (isocenter), and the actual final image resolution is >= 125 um depending on the recon kernel.
+Voxel size and detector size only indirectly play a role in bringing out the best system resolution, but their individual sizes are not the final resolution of the system.

 ## References